sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 I'm Konosuke.
 I'm a student developer.
-I love open source softwares!
+I love open source softwares and projects!
 I'm one of the port maintainers of [Catppuccin](https://github.com/catppuccin).
 Pastel colors are awesome!